What we believe at Pathway Church about Jesus, the Bible, and the Church

 The goal of The Church is to make disciples of all nations and to present the saints complete in Christ.
 The five-fold ministries listed in Ephesians 4 govern the church, along with the Local Council of Elders and service of the deacons, as well as other leadership roles mentioned in Scripture.
 Church polity is a balance of authority between apostolic oversight, pastor leadership, and local elder stewardship.
 It is essential to the life of the church that scriptural patterns of discipline are practiced and that oversight for church discipline, individual and corporate, is exercised by the leadership of the church.

-The Lord’s Supper is a commemoration of the death of the Lord and is done in remembrance of Him until He comes again; it is a sign of our loving participation in Him.
-Both institutions are restricted to those who are believers.
+Communion, or The Lord’s Supper, is a commemoration of the death of the Lord and is done in remembrance of Him until He comes again; it is a sign of our loving participation in Him.
+Communion, like Baptism, is restricted to those who are believers.

 Eschatology is a branch of theology concerned with the final events in the history of the world or of humankind

 Pathway Church affirms the bodily, personal, second coming of the Lord Jesus Christ, the resurrection of the saints, the final judgment, and the eternal reign of Jesus Christ on the Earth.

 Have a question about what we believe at Pathway Church?
 Get in touch with a person on our lead team directly by clicking the button below.